scarrillo/ChromeExtensionPackage/README.md

 ##### Features
  * The packages are prepared with auto updating in mind.
-     - Creates an unpackaged build folder that can be loaded in chrome's "Load Unpackaged Extension" for rapid development.
+     - Creates an unpackaged build folder that can be loaded in chrome's "Load Unpackaged Extension" for rapid development and testing of only production ready files.
      - Generates a deployable extension.crx and updates.xml for hosting on your own website
      - Generates a deployable extension.zip file for uploading to the Chrome webstore. key.pem is added to the zip, but will be stripped out by the webstore.
      - Reuse for fast updates to the webstore.
 Just increment the version in build.properties, rebuild, and reupload.